SidneyHollingsworth/kickstarter-analysis/README.md

 ---

-#### Overview of Analysis:
+### Overview of Analysis:

 To answer Louise's key questions and provide her with actionable insights she can use when designing future kickstarter campaigns, I used Excel to manipulate, visualize, and analyze provided data.

 Prior to performing my analysis, some data cleaning, manipulation, and filtering was needed.
-For example, [thing] needed to be converted to [b], a more manageble format.
+For example, provided Unix Timestamp needed to be converted to a more readable and manageble format.
 Further, Category had to be split into two into 'Parents Categorey' and 'Sub Category' via split text.
 The provided dataset included more information than needed.
-While data on many different types of kickstart campaigns were provided, to perform more relevant analysis for Louise's application,
+While data on many different types of kickstart campaigns were provided, to perform more relevant analysis for Louise's application, I either filtered to Theater Parent Category or Play Sub Category.
-- First had to manipulate and filter data.
-Data manipulation included splitting text and time stamp conversion.

 - To best address Louise's key questions, I created two pivot charts to create a line chart visualization from each.